ewpratten/ewpratten.com/content/blog/2020-12-31-Year-wrapup.md

 ---
 layout: page
-title:  "2020 Wrap-Up"
+title: 2020 Wrap-Up
-description: "I wrote a lot of code this year.
-This post looks back on it all"
+description: I wrote a lot of code this year.
+This post looks back on it all
 date: 2020-12-31
 written: 2020-12-09
+tags:
-tags: writeup review project
+  - project
+  - frc
 extra:
-    excerpt: >-
-        2020 has been my most productive year so far in terms of software development.
+  excerpt: 2020 has been my most productive year so far in terms of software development.
 This post looks back at the year
 redirect_from:
   - /post/g494l5j3/
   - /g494l5j3/
-aliases: [/blog/2020/12/31/year-wrapup]
+aliases:
+  - /blog/2020/12/31/year-wrapup
 ---

 *So, whats up with 2020?* For readers who do not know me personally, here is a quick overview: